Lund-Org/twitch-get-events/README.md

 ## :arrow_up: Deployment

-The package will be available on npm, need a link
+The package is build by Travis and is available [here](https://www.npmjs.com/package/@lund-org/twitch-events)

 ## :arrow_heading_down: Built With